~ 6 MIN READ

 This shift in thinking came about in 2015 after city administrators read the book, “We Don’t Make Widgets: Overcoming the Myths that Keep Government from Radically Improving.”
 The general idea is to build and execute a strategy around what citizens want, focusing on outcomes.
 For example, citizens don’t want a bigger police force; they want whatever ensures a safe community and low crime rate.

 The city’s first step in taking a “for-profit” approach to organizational strategy was to create the “Germantown Forward 2030” vision.
 The 2030 vision was built over a methodical, one-year process by a 30-person steering committee and incorporated input from more than 200 citizens.
 Once the vision was finalized, a citizen task force created a measurable, actionable strategic plan with objectives, projects, and performance measures.
 Every quarter, Germantown’s city administrator meets with department directors to review progress and results, which are then shared publicly with citizens via a community dashboard.
+Strategic planning isn't always easy, but the City found great ways to overcome the biggest pain points in the process to achieve success.

 Over the past four years, Germantown has seen success with this approach to strategic planning and execution.
 The city operates more efficiently and cost effectively, and there is greater transparency both internally and externally on goal progress.
 The results have been so positive that Germantown won a 2019 Malcolm Baldrige National Quality Award from the U.S. Department of Commerce.
 The city is one of only four municipalities nationwide to have ever earned this presidential-level honor, which is the highest level of recognition for performance excellence that a U.S. organization can receive.